sergeybok/BaseBot/README.md

 If you want to access a server running locally on your machine you will need to open up the port on which you are serving your bot.
 The simplest way to do this is by using ngrok, a tool that creates a secure tunnel to expose your local server to the internet.

-1. Download and install ngrok by following the instructions in the [official ngrok documentation.](https://ngrok.com/docs#getting-started-installation)
+1. Download and install ngrok by following the instructions in the [official ngrok documentation.](https://ngrok.com/docs#getting-started-installation) (**Note** that this is done automatically if you say Y in the quickstart, you just need to provide your ngrok key to the script and it sets it up automatically.
+Alternately, you can also download and run the ./scripts/ngrok_install without running the entire ngrok script but you still need to go to the site and register and get a key)
 2. Start your server on any port, we will assume it's port 8000 for commands below
 3. Run `ngrok http 8000`
 4. Ngrok will generate a unique URL that you can use to access your locally hosted server over the internet.
 Look for the Forwarding line in the ngrok console output to find the URL.
 It should look something like this: `Forwarding  http://12345678.ngrok.io -> http://localhost:8000`